qtc-de/beanshooter/README.md

 [+] Checking pre-auth deserialization behavior:
 [+]
 [+] 	- Remote MBeanServer accepted the payload class.
-[+] 	  Configuration Status: Non Defau
+[+] 	  Configuration Status: Non Default
 ```

-When authentication is not required, or when you specify valid credentials, the `enum` action also attempts to
+When authentication is not required, or when valid credentials were specified, the `enum` action also attempts to
 enumerate some further information from the *JMX* endpoint.
 This includes a list of non default *MBeans* and
 e.g. the user accounts registered on a *Apache tomcat* server: